 Service Learning Course Development Grants

 Grants are available for for faculty interested in developing a new service-learning course or transforming an existing one.
 Grants can also be used to spearhead departmental plans for integrating service learning in the curriculum.
-Applications for the 2018-2019 cohort are due Wednesday, April 4, 2018.
-Access the Request for Proposals here.
+Applications for the 2019-2020 are now open and will be accepted until Friday, April 5th, 2019.